 - Hypertrophic cardiomyopathy – is a form of heart disease that causes their heart muscle to enlarge.

 The welcoming, easy-going Norwegian Forest Cat is an ideal choice for families with children and cat-friendly dogs.
-They enjoy the attention they receive from children, who treat them gently and respectfully.
-Unexpectedly, this cat breed does not mind playing dress-up or riding in a baby buggy.
-Still, always supervise younger kids to avoid accidents and won't hurt the cat by pulling their fur or twisting their tail.
+They enjoy attention from children who treat them gently and respectfully.
+This gentle cat doesn’t even mind playing dress-up or riding in a baby buggy.
+Still, always supervise younger kids to avoid accidents like fur pulling or tail twisting